"It's all about Improving the Classroom Experience"

 Students at Wittenborg will benefit from a few logistical changes this summer, which will result in smaller class sizes when the new academic year starts in September.

-This has been announced by the management of Wittenborg University of Applied Sciences as the end of the current academic year nears.
+This has been announced by the management of WUAS as the end of the current academic year nears.
 The summer holiday will start officially after Wittenborg’s 2018 Summer Graduation Ceremony on Friday, 13 July.

 25 Students per Class